-Whether you have a chopping block, a wooden cutting board, frequently use a wood charcuterie board or you even do your food prep cutting on a full on butcher block…it’s all wood, and wood can sometimes take on a very rancid smell.
-There are many different ways to deodorize/neutralize the odors and remove the stinky smells, so let’s dive into learning how to remove bad odors from wood, so you can decide which method is right for your situation.
+Whether you have a chopping block, a wooden cutting board, frequently use a wood charcuterie board, or you even do your food preparation cutting on a full on butcher block…it’s all wood, and wood can sometimes take on a very rancid smell.
+There are many different ways to deodorize or neutralize the odors and remove the stinky smells, so let’s dive into learning how to remove bad odors from wood, so you can decide which method would work best for your situation.

 How to clean wooden board: